pombredanne/golang-gddo-wiki/Development-Environment-Setup.md

-- Install and run [Redis 2.8.x](http://redis.io/download).
+- Install and run [the latest stable version of Redis].
 The redis.conf file included in the Redis distribution is suitable for development.
 - Install Go 1.5.
 - Install and run the server: